hhhx1911/hisham-salah-s-resume/README.md

 Email:           hishamsa911@gmail.com
 phone number:    +20 109 366 5582
 ```
-> I have over 2 years of experience in administration and management roles, I was responsible for the support, administration, and organization of a wide variety of tasks.
+> I have one year of experience in administration and management roles, I was responsible for the support, administration, and organization of a wide variety of tasks.
 I have taken charge of the management of employee scheduling, daily administrative functions, and other vital organizational project tasks.

 ## Professional Experience